Details

 Old orthography: -tsiarssuaĸ

-Variants: N{tciaŋŋuaq}N,
+Variants: N{tciaŋŋuaq}N

-Left sandhi:
+Left sandhi: Default

-Stem type: Regular q-stem
+Stem type(s): Regular q-stem

 Description and behaviour